WallarooLabs/wally/book/python/using-connectors.md

 ### Postgres

-We do offer a some starting templates for postgres integration.
+We do offer some starting templates for postgres integration.
 These depend on your database schema and so we've left them in the [connectors/templates directory](https://github.com/WallarooLabs/wallaroo/tree/{{book.wallaroo_version}}/connectors/templates).

 As a source we have a very interesting example of how notifiers can turn a regular table into a stream.
-If you're struggling with finding a efficient way to stream relational data, this might be a good place to start.
+If you're struggling with finding an efficient way to stream relational data, this might be a good place to start.

 On the sink side, we support inserting new records for each sink output.
 This should be easy to modify to allow more complex database interactions.

 ## Building Your Own Connectors

-While we offer prebuild connectors and they can be modified, somethins you might find yourself needing to build a connector from scratch.
+While we offer prebuilt connectors and they can be modified, sometimes you might find yourself needing to build a connector from scratch.
 We'll walk through a source and sink example.

 ### Custom Source Connector

 To build a new source, you need to import `wallaroo.experimental` along with any other runtime requirements you have.
 Because this is a vanilla python runtime, you're welcome to organize your code however you like.

 When your script starts running, you need to create the proper connector instance type.
-In this case we'd like to build a source connctor so we'll use this:
+In this case we'd like to build a source connector so we'll use this:

 ```python
 connector = wallaroo.experimental.SourceConnector(required_params=[], optional_params=[])